SkypLabs/python4yahdlc/README.rst

 Releasing a new version
 -----------------------

+Before publishing the new release:

 * Run all tests and be sure they all pass
 * Update the ``VERSION`` variable in ``setup.py``
 * Update ``MANIFEST.in`` if needed
 * Update the package's metadata (description, classifiers, etc) in ``setup.py`` if needed
 * Update ``README.rst`` if needed

+After having pushed the changes:

+* Edit the release note on GitHub

 License
 =======